-- July-17: I will present “Anti-Piracy and Consumer Behavior: What we Know So Far” on July 25th at the Microsoft Technology Center NYC for Microsoft Media & Entertainment Day.
+- July-17: I gave a presentation titled “Anti-Piracy and Consumer Behavior: What we Know So Far” on July 25th at the Microsoft Technology Center NYC for Microsoft Media & Entertainment Day.

 - June-17: I gave a talk titled “Is Big Data Killing Creativity?” at Microsoft’s Seattle Impact Hub as part of CMU’s “3 Big Ideas” event.

-- June-17: I will be participating in the 2017 Center for the Protection of Intellectual Property Summer Institute in a panel discussion on “Innovative and Creative IP Commercialization.”
+- June-17: I participated in the 2017 Center for the Protection of Intellectual Property Summer Institute in a panel discussion on “Innovative and Creative IP Commercialization.”

 - May-17: I gave a presentation at the 2017 IT Teaching Workshop on Digital Transformation and the Entertainment Industry.

-- May-17: I explained the cost of piracy and whether anti-piracy legislation has an effect on consumer behavior on an episode of NPR’s Marketplace Tech.
+- May-17: I discussed the cost of piracy on social welfare and whether anti-piracy legislation has an effect on consumer behavior on an episode of NPR’s Marketplace Tech.

 - April-17: My paper with Rahul Telang and Daegon Cho analyzing the impact of digitization on music concerts has been accepted for publication in Information Economics and Policy.
 In the paper we show that the reduction in music sales caused by digitization and piracy has led to both an increase in the number of concerts artists perform and an increase in the geographical diversity of touring locations.